CloudExpat/cost-report/README.md

 - The action requires minimal permissions (`pull-requests: write`)
 - Revoke API keys anytime from the CloudExpat dashboard

+**Note on Fork PRs:** GitHub does not expose secrets to workflows triggered by PRs from forks.
+This action will only post comments on PRs from branches within the same repository.

 ## Links

 - [CloudExpat Dashboard](https://app.cloudexpat.com)